Waujito/youtubeUnblock/README.md

 **I recommend to use** `--udp-mode=drop --udp-filter-quic=parse`.

 For **other UDP protocols** I recommend to configure UDP support in the separate section from TCP, like `--fbegin --udp-dport-filter=50000-50099 --tls=disabled`.
-See more in flags related to udp and [tickets tagged with udp label](https://github.com/Waujito/youtubeUnblock/issues?q=label%3Audp+).

 ## Troubleshooting